 Proposers should address the objectives stated below, which are based on the PRT submissions.
 Proposers may identify amendments to the objectives or choose to address a subset of them in order to maximise the overall impact, or address budgetary or scientific / technical constraints, but the reasons for this should be clearly stated in the protocol.

-The JRP shall focus on metrology research necessary to support primary spectroscopic thermometry.
+The JRP shall focus on the traceable measurement and characterisation of primary spectroscopic thermometry.

 The specific objectives are